2020 is quickly shaping up to be the year for decentralized exchanges (herein referred to as DEXs) to take the mainstage.

-DEXs are decentralized exchanges which leverage smart contracts to allow any two parties to trade assets in an entirely peer-to-peer fashion.
+DEXs leverage smart contracts to allow any two parties to trade assets in an entirely peer-to-peer fashion.

 DEXs can be thought of as the UI/UX interface that intuitively allows two users to interact via a trading pair with an established market value.

 Similar to centralized exchanges, most DEXs come complete with a variety of trading pairs, order pairs, charts and functionalities.
 In practice, users generally connect to a DEX using a web 3 wallet like MetaMask.

 Price and quantity are set by one party — the maker — and either accepted or dismissed by another party — the taker.
 Both sides cryptographically sign the trade using their wallet, whether browser-based like MetaMask, web-based like Portis, or hardware like Ledger.